daifoundation/oasis-direct-proxy/README.md

 **Modifiers**

-- `payable` - Added to the method to enable the receipt of eth while being called.
+- `payable` - Added to the method to enable the receipt of Eth.

 **Returns:**

 - `uint buyAmt` - The amount of `buyToken` that will be purchased.

 **Errors:**